Unity-Technologies/facial-ar-remote/readme.md

 This repository is tested against the latest stable version of Unity and requires the user to build their own iOS app to use as a remote.
 It is presented on an experimental basis - there is no formal support.

+## Download
+Get the latest release from the [Releases tab](https://github.com/Unity-Technologies/facial-ar-remote/releases)

 ## How To Use/Quick Start Guide

 Project built using Unity 2018+, [TextMesh Pro Package Manager](https://docs.unity3d.com/Packages/com.unity.textmeshpro@1.2/manual/index.html), and [ARKit plugin](https://assetstore.unity.com/packages/essentials/tutorial-projects/unity-arkit-plugin-92515).